hzeller/beagleg/README.md

 Output the file `myfile.gcode` in 10x the original speed, with a feedrate capped at 1000mm/s.
 Repeat this file forever (say you want to stress-test).

+    echo "G1 X100 F10000 G1 X0 F1000" | sudo ./machine-control /dev/stdin

+This command directly executes some GCode coming from stdin.
+This is in particular useful when you're calibrating your machine and need to work on little tweaks.

     sudo ./machine-control --port 4444

 Listen on TCP port 4444 for incoming connections and execute G-Codes over this